For a company

 Special requirements may apply in specific sectors (eg for financial institutions).

-Czech Republic The minimum share capital for a limited liability company is CZK 1, for a joint stock company it is EUR 80,000 or CZK 2,000,000.
+Czech Republic The minimum share capital for a limited liability company is CZK 1, (although the recommended share capital is at least CZK 10,000 / approx. EUR 410,): for a joint stock company it is EUR 82,000 or CZK 2,000,000.

 At least 30% of the share capital must be paid up before registration of the company with the Commercial Register.